-The climb to UHC's top tier has been greatly influenced by the efforts of Dr. Sweeney's teams at these hospitals.
-UHC's rankings are based on multiple domains of quality: mortality, core measures (process of care), equity of core measures, readmissions, safety, patient centeredness, and efficiency.
-These rankings are the most rigorous in health care and look at how major teaching hospitals are doing in multiple dimensions of quality and safety, and are traditionally looked upon as providing the best, most non-biased national quality measurement system available for teaching hospitals.
+The climb to UHC's top tier has been greatly influenced by the efforts of Emory Surgery's teams at these hospitals.
+UHC's rankings are based on multiple domains of quality: safety, mortality, effectiveness, efficiency, equity, and patient-centeredness.
+These rankings are widely considered the most rigorous in health care and examine how major teaching hospitals are doing in multiple dimensions of quality and safety, and are traditionally looked upon as providing the best, most non-biased national quality measurement system available for teaching hospitals.

-The Department's quality program and over twenty other academic medical centers—including five in the UHC Top Ten for quality—are collecting data and transmitting it to BPBC for tracking, trending, and reporting.
-Since our program had already implemented a Surgical Safety Checklist at EUH, we used the rollout of the Surgical Safety Checklist at Emory University Hospital Midtown as our first project for the BPBC.
-The initiative allowed Midtown's surgical process improvement teams to draw from the experience of physicians across the nation while also sharing Emory's innovations with other peer institutions.
+Emory Surgery's quality program and over twenty other academic medical centers are collecting data and transmitting it to BPBC for tracking, trending, and reporting.
+Since Emory Surgery had already implemented a Surgical Safety Checklist at EUH, it used the rollout of the Surgical Safety Checklist at EUH Midtown as its first project for the BPBC.
+The initiative allowed EUH Midtown's surgical process improvement teams to draw from the experience of physicians across the nation while also sharing Emory's innovations with other peer institutions.

 By converting medical information from patient records into rates or percentages for comparison to the quality indicators/measures, partner hospitals can evaluate their care alongside state and national benchmarks and identify those areas needing improvement.
-Since the Department of Surgery joined SCIP in 2009, Emory University Hospital has gradually risen in compliance levels.
+Since Emory Surgery joined SCIP in 2009, Emory University Hospital has gradually risen in compliance levels.